-This tutorial opens a URL and plays its content to WebRTC where it is possible to choose if it plays video and audio, only video or only audio.
+This tutorial reads a file from disk or from any URL, and plays the video to WebRTC.
+It is possible to choose if it plays video and audio, only video, or only audio.

 Note: Web browsers require using HTTPS to enable WebRTC, so the web server must use SSL and a certificate file.
 For instructions, check Configure a Java server to use HTTPS.